spiral/docs/docs/en/component/storage.md

 ];
 ```

+> **Note**
-> Please note that this configuration is only available when used with a
+> Please note that this configuration is only available when used with the Spiral Framework.
-> Spiral Framework.

 ### Manual Configuration (Outside The Framework)

-This way of using the component is required only if it is installed separately,
-outside the framework.
+This way of using the component is required only if it is installed separately, outside the framework.

-First you need to create a storage instance where all your buckets will
+First you need to create a storage instance where all your buckets will be stored.
+After that, you can add and get
-be stored.
-After that, you can add and get arbitrary bucket from it by the
+arbitrary bucket from it by the desired name.
-desired name.

 ```php
 $storage = new \Spiral\Storage\Storage();